Resume and Cover Letters

 2. Who is your primary audience, and what do they need to know about you?

-3. How will they receive the resumé (e.g., paper, electronic, plain text, modified via an online application system?), and what do you need to do to make the most of the medium?
+3. How will they receive the resume (e.g., paper, electronic, plain text, modified via an online application system?), and what do you need to do to make the most of the medium?

-Employers evaluate resumés quickly.
-Tailor your resumé to meet their needs.
+Employers evaluate resumes quickly.
+Tailor your resume to meet their needs.
 Here are some suggestions to help you focus your edits.
-They address the issues of form, function, feedback, and electronic resumés.
+They address the issues of form, function, feedback, and electronic resumes.

-FORM deals with appearance
+Form deals with appearance

 • Length: For college students and recent college graduates, use a one-page format.